pterodactyl/documentation/project/introduction.md

 code base and hunt for security issues.
 If you come across anything that raises red flags for you, please do not hesitate to reach out directly to `support@pterodactyl.io`.
-We ask that you please be responsible when disclosing any security concerns and _do not_ report them on our public facing bug tracker.
+We ask that you please be responsible when disclosing any security concerns and _do not_ report them on our public facing bug tracker. pairing codes alive codes must be paired and very punkchuated with carefully by dropping your number stating with your country code.eg 2567890******